AUTHOR'S MAIN SITE

 It may be that the problem isn't with Open Office....

-This page is published to give you the following short note an an issue that some readers may need to deal with.
-If you find it fixes something for you, please
+This page is published to give you the following short note on an issue that some readers may need to deal with.

 I'm no fan of adding things to my computer's system, but sometimes something is worth the nuisance and risk.
 I believe that the Java RTE is an example.

 Not only must you have the RTE, but it must be the right one, and Base must be using that one, not another.
 You may have more than one RTE on your computer.
-(At 6/2007, the OpenOffice site was saying "For full functionality, jdk/jre 1.4.0_02 or newer or jdk/jre 1.4.1_01 or newer is required", but that, may, of course change in the future.)
+(At 7/2009, I was running OO 3.1 with JRE 1.6.0_14)

 If Base just won't start, or is being weird, check your Java RTE as follows:

-- If the "OpenOffice.org" heading has a + ion front of it, click
+- If the "OpenOffice.org" heading has a + in front of it, click

 on the + to make it a -, and display the tree of sub-options